Luang Prabang sits in a quiet valley on the edge of the Mekong River and is the highlight of most holidays to…

 A passion for travel runs right through every one of our experts - meaning they're always ready with first-hand insight about their specialist countries.

-Paul is the Conde Nast Traveler chosen Specialist for Central Asia and the Silk Route.
+Paul is the Conde Nast Traveller chosen Specialist for Central Asia and the Silk Route.

 Being from a family with Army connections I can from an early age remember travelling.
 From camping in Europe and then later being sent to boarding school when we lived in Germany at the age of eight, complete with shorts, long socks, a cap and my suitcase.
 In appearance not too dissimilar to the children evacuated to the countryside during the blitz.